sandover/sandover.github.io/content/index.md

 ---
 # art :: sagrada perihelia

 An experiment in buoyant architecture, this piece was created for Burning Man 2019 and partly supported by a [Black Rock City Honorarium Grant](https://burningman.org/about/history/brc-history/event-archives/2019-event-archive/2019-art-installations/).
 The larger balloon is 8 feet in diameter and lit from inside by a large LED filament we created.
-More details available at the [art project blog/newsletter](https://kraken.substack.com/).
+The hundred other balloons are also lit from within by LEDs, but the visual effect of this doesn't photograph well.
+Guess you had to be there! :) More details available at the [art project blog/newsletter](https://kraken.substack.com/).
 (On the landing page, click "Let me read it first".)

 <!-- these don't work and it's confusing -->
 <!-- ![detail](kraken-detail.jpg) -->